barrel/barrel-dev-best-practices/workflow/README.md

 ## Versioning
 <!-- Description about Semantic Versioning and how and when you have to update the version of the code for future references. -->

+## Git Ignore
+Every project should have a gitignore before commiting changes.
+Some suggestions are in [gitignore.md]

 ## Changelog link
 <!-- Link to the file with all the information -->
 Please read CHANGELOG.md this file are going to keep the changes of the project when a new release is sent to the master branch